daniel-saezv/Aspire.RabbitDemo/README.md

 # Aspire RabbitMQ Weather Demo

 This repository contains a .NET Aspire project that demonstrates the integration of RabbitMQ with an ASP.NET Core Web API and a Blazor Web frontend.
-The project consists of the following components:

-- **RabbitMQ Container**: A RabbitMQ instance with the management plugin enabled.
-- **ASP.NET Core Web API**: An API with an endpoint that publishes weather events to RabbitMQ.
-If the request body is empty, it generates random weather data.
-- **Blazor Web Frontend**: A web frontend based on Razor that consumes RabbitMQ events and displays the weather data in a table.
+All the implementation is based on the .NET Aspire App template from Microsoft, which provides a structured approach to building distributed applications with .NET.

 ## Project Structure

 - **Aspire.RabbitDemo.Publisher.ApiService**: Contains the ASP.NET Core Web API that publishes weather events to RabbitMQ.
 - **Aspire.RabbitDemo.Consumer.Web**: Contains the Blazor Web frontend that consumes RabbitMQ events and displays the weather data.
+- **Aspire.RabbitDemo.AppHost**: Contains the app host configuration using .NET Aspire.
 - **Aspire.RabbitDemo.ServiceDefaults**: Contains shared service defaults and configurations.

 ## Prerequisites